 Professor Chris Chapple:

-We are delighted to have been approved as the new European Reference Network for rare and complex urogenital diseases and conditions.
-The expertise in the field of rare urogenital diseases is second to none, and by working collaboratively with some of the best hospitals in Europe we hope to be able to attract vital funding, training and research which could make all the difference to patients who cannot undertake activities we normally take for granted as a result of these complex, and often highly embarrassing disorders.
+We are delighted to have been approved as the new European Reference Network for rare and complex uro-recto-genital diseases and conditions.
+The expertise in the field of rare uro-recto-genital diseases is second to none, and by working collaboratively with some of the best hospitals in Europe we hope to be able to attract vital funding, training and research which could make all the difference to patients who cannot undertake activities we normally take for granted as a result of these complex, and often highly embarrassing disorders.

 The challenge of rare diseases